dreamonkey/vue-lx-forms/README.md

 ### Apply a behaviour to all descriptors

-### Multiple descriptor types sharing the same descriptor

-### Multiple descriptor types with different descriptor sharing the same component

-### Multiple descriptor types sharing the same descriptor

-## Caveats and pitfalls

-> DISCLAIMER: never use a method generating a new descriptor object INSIDE a computed function body,
-> it will result in a new descriptor being created every time the computed property re-evaluate
-> and could cause an infinite recursion loop
-> Use "conditional" helper instead

 ### Descriptors and components creation

 Make it work > make it fast > make it beautiful